Age-related macular degeneration (AMD) is a chronic eye disease.

-Over time, it becomes harder to see things that you look at directly.
+AMD makes it difficult to see objects when you look at them directly.

 The treatment usually involves injecting medication into the eye.

 It’s normal for our vision to gradually get worse with age.
-Some people also have medical conditions that further affect their vision or may even lead to blindness.
-One possible cause of worsening vision is age-related macular degeneration (AMD).
+But some older people also have medical conditions that further affect their vision or may even lead to blindness.
+One common cause of worsening vision is known as age-related macular degeneration (AMD).

-AMD is a chronic condition that usually affects both eyes and is brought about by a metabolic disorder.
-It develops in the , the part of the eye that is especially important for seeing sharp images.
-But vision loss usually only occurs in more advanced stages of AMD.
-There are two types of AMD: “dry” and “wet.”
-Wet AMD causes vision loss more quickly.
-Neither can be cured.
-But treatment for wet AMD can help to keep and sometimes even improve vision, or at least slow down the progression of the disease.
+AMD is a chronic condition that usually affects both eyes and is caused by an underlying metabolic disorder.
+It develops in the – an area at the back of the eye that is especially important for seeing in focus.
+But vision loss usually only occurs in advanced AMD.
+There are two types of this disease:

-Macular degeneration causes the gradual loss of vision in the part of the eye where we see things in sharpest detail.
-This area is at the center of the and takes its full Latin name from its yellowish color (“ lutea,” meaning “yellow spot”).
+Macular degeneration causes the gradual loss of vision in the part of the eye that allows us to see fine detail.
+This area is at the center of the lining the back of the eye.
+It takes its full Latin name from its yellowish color (“ lutea,” meaning “yellow spot”).
 We need this “central vision” to do things like read, drive a car or recognize faces.

-Central vision loss makes objects appear blurry and distorted, particularly when you look at them directly.
+Central vision loss makes things appear blurry or distorted, particularly when you look at them directly.
 In advanced AMD, people can no longer see them at all.
-Although objects towards the edge of your field of vision usually remain visible, it is difficult to see what they are.
+Although you can usually still see objects towards the edge of your field of vision, it's difficult to tell what they are.

 Causes and risk factors